okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-set-up-self-service-registration/main/index.md

    * **Add to Sign-In Widget:** Optional.
 Select this option if you want to add a sign-up link to your Okta-hosted sign-in page.
 By adding a sign-up link to the Okta Sign-In Widget, you don't need to configure a link that uses JavaScript in the editor.
    * **Assign to group:** Optional.
 Enter the group name that users are automatically added to when they self-register.
 Group membership determines which password policy is applied during registration.
 If no group is specified, Okta applies the default password policy even if that policy is applied for non-Okta-sourced users.

-   > **Note:** If you're using Identity Engine, Okta doesn't apply the default password policy to non-Okta sourced users.
+   > **Note:** If you're using Identity Engine, Okta doesn't apply the default password policy to non-Okta-sourced users.
 See [Self-service registration](/docs/guides/oie-embedded-sdk-use-case-self-reg/android/main/).

 1. In the **REGISTRATION FORM** section, you can add a customized label for the **Email** and **Password** fields and define which fields are required.
 The fields in this section are what the user sees when they register.